HariAgus/PomodoroComposeDekstop/README.md

 - [ ] Implementing a dark theme
 - [ ] Implementing about app and app versions that support mac, windows and linux

+## Contributions
+We welcome contributions to this project!
+If you would like to contribute, please do the following :
+1. Fork this project
+2. Create a feature branch (git checkout -b feature/dark-theme)
+3. Commit changes (git commit -m "Added dark theme feature")
+4. Push yo branch (git push origin feature/dark-theme)
+5. Open pull request

 ## License